Dennis Brannen, MSc, CWB

 Andrea Morehouse

 Andrea Morehouse is an independent scientist and owner of Winisk Research and Consulting.
 She works on a variety of conservation and management issues related to large carnivores in multi-use landscapes.
-She moved to Alberta in 2007 and completed both an M.Sc. and Ph.D. in ecology at the University of Alberta.
+She moved to Alberta in 2007 and completed an M.Sc. and Ph.D. in ecology at the University of Alberta.
 Through her research, she strives to effectively engage scientists, managers, and community members to develop and implement scientifically sound and socially workable wildlife conservation and management strategies.
 She is a 2017 Wilburforce Fellow in Conservation Science, serves on the Nature Conservancy of Canada’s Alberta Conservation Advisory Committee, is a member of the IUCN Bear Specialist Group’s North American Bear Expert Team, is a past president of the Alberta Chapter of The Wildlife Society, and is active in other professional societies.
-She lives in the Pincher Creek area with her husband, two boys, and dog.
+She lives in the Pincher Creek area with her husband, two boys, and their dog.

 To receive contact information for any of the current Board members, please email :